PiyushTrivedi4U/Music-Store-SQL/README.md

 # Running the Queries
 ### Connect to the Database:
 - Ensure you have PostgreSQL installed and configured.
-Connect to the Music Store Database using your preferred SQL client or command-line interface.
+Connect to the Music Store Database using your preferred SQL client or command-line interface.I downloaded it from Rishab Mishra youtube Channel.
 ### Execute Queries:
-- Copy and paste the SQL queries from the project files into your SQL client and execute them against the database.
+- To execute we require to write these queries into our Postgre sql and we can see the results.
+Queries are written in M.S Word file, you can find it in this folder only.